Mary Foote

-Mary Foote (1872–1968) was an American painter and producer of notes of Carl Jung's seminars.
+Mary Foote (November 25, 1872 – January 28, 1968) was an American painter and producer of notes of Carl Jung's seminars.
 As an artist, she lived and worked in New York's Washington Square, Paris and Peking.
-From 1928 to the 1950s she lived in Zurich and created and published notes of Carl Jung's seminars until World War II.
+From 1928 to the 1950s she lived in Zürich and created and published notes of Carl Jung's seminars until World War II.
 She returned to the United States in the 1950s and spent her later years in Connecticut, where she died.